garden-io/garden/docs/guides/deprecations.md

 The `ConfigMap`-based cache will not be available anymore in Garden 0.14.

-Garden 0.14 will use the Garden Cloud backend for determining the cache status of Kubernetes `Test` and `Run` actions kinds, instead using your Kubernetes cluster as a database by storing `ConfigMap` objects.
+Garden 0.14 will use the Garden Cloud/Enterprise backend for determining the cache status of Kubernetes `Test` and `Run` actions kinds, instead of using your Kubernetes cluster as a database by storing `ConfigMap` objects.

-This means the cache is only available when connecting your project with Garden Cloud.
+This means the cache is only available when connecting your project with Garden Cloud/Enterprise.

-We are doing this because `ConfigMap` manifests in your Kubernetes cluster are not designed for storing `Test` and `Run` action statuses.
+We are making this change because `ConfigMap` manifests in your Kubernetes cluster are not designed for storing `Test` and `Run` action statuses.

-We've seen Kubernetes clusters where the number of `ConfigMap` manifests grew very large and causing reliability issues.
+We've seen Kubernetes clusters where the number of `ConfigMap` manifests grew very large and caused reliability issues.

 Also, the storage location for the cache limits the functionality: It's not possible, for instance, to share test caches across multiple Kubernetes clusters.

-This meant, for example, that if your team us using the `local-kubernetes` provider, you wouldn't be able to benefit from the cache of other team members.
+This meant, for example, that if your team is using the `local-kubernetes` provider, you wouldn't be able to benefit from the cache of other team members.

 The `ConfigMap`-based storage also limited the amount of data we can store for each cache entry.

-With Garden 0.14, we are offering a **Team Cache** option with a new storage backend in Garden Cloud.
+With Garden 0.14, we are offering a **Team Cache** option with a new storage backend in Garden Cloud/Enterprise.
 It will put us in a position where we can bring Gardens cache capabilities to the next level.

 <!-- markdown-link-check-disable-next-line -->
 See also: [Login requirement in Garden 0.14](#loginRequirement)